Allen's Competitors

 Bacon & Co

-When Ethan Allen left Norwich in 1847, Bacon chose to remain.
-Seizing the opportunity to establish his own enterprise, he founded Bacon & Company around 1848.
-This small firm specialized in single-shot pistols and pepperboxes, operating for nearly a decade.
-By approximately 1857, Bacon had transitioned to a new role as superintendent of the Manhattan Firearms Company.
+When Ethan Allen left Norwich in 1847, Thomas K. Bacon chose to remain.
+Recognizing an opportunity to establish his own business, he founded Bacon & Company around 1848.
+The firm specialized in the manufacture of single-shot pistols and pepperboxes and operated successfully for nearly a decade.
+Around 1857, Bacon accepted a new position as superintendent of the Manhattan Firearms Company.

 - The Under-Hammer Single-Shot Pistol

-Although the frame and barrel closely resembled Allen’s single-action pistols, Bacon introduced an under-hammer firing mechanism—a feature that allowed for an unobstructed sight plane and improved aiming.
-This pistol was by far the most successful in the line of Bacon pistols.
+Although the frame and barrel closely resembled those of Allen’s single-action pistols, Bacon incorporated an under-hammer firing mechanism.
+This arrangement provided an unobstructed sight plane and improved the shooter’s ability to aim accurately.
+Among Bacon’s early firearms, the under-hammer pistol proved to be his most successful design.

 - The Ring-Trigger Single-Shot Pistol